 A sport like water skiing where my personal jump distances exceed 180 feet, has taught me that injury is always on the horizon.
 I have torn my meniscus and experienced back and shoulder issues, but never did I think I would get injured and have to potentially stop competing.

 In the spring of 2021, I was preparing for my tournament season and was looking forward to the first major event of the season, The Masters.
 This is a huge, world-class event at Callaway Gardens in Pine Mountain, Georgia.
-I was practicing jump one week before the Masters.
-When I hit the ramp, I felt something strange and my right knee instantly started hurting.
-I thought maybe I tweaked it and I didn’t worry about it at the time.
+I was practicing a jump one week before the Masters.
+When I hit the ramp, I felt something strange, and my right knee instantly started hurting.
+I thought maybe I tweaked it, and I didn’t worry about it at the time.
 It didn’t swell up too much and I thought maybe I could just slalom and not jump at the Masters.
 I was able to get an x-ray that evening.

 I have two friends that know Dr. Lyle Cain (Lyman Hardy-Tuscaloosa and Ben Favret, who was a fraternity brother of Dr. Cain at the University of Alabama).
 Both contacted Dr. Cain about my injury and told him I was a top athlete in my sport and that I needed to get back in the game fast.